-By definition, an internship is primarily a learning experience.
-Regardless of the licensing option chosen, the field-based supervisor and other administrators must agree to and sign the written plan.
+An internship is primarily a learning experience.
+Regardless of the licensing option chosen, the fieldbased supervisor and other administrators must agree to and sign the written plan.
 The written plan acts as protection for the intern, the site, and the UW-RF program.
 The written plan helps ensure interns are receiving the appropriate level of training and facilitates communication between all parties involved.
 The internship site and field supervisor must agree to support interns with their time, resources, and patience.